From God Discussion:

 Merry Christmas everybody!
 I posted Paul Crume's 1967 masterpiece three years ago and illustrated it with some rather spooky angel images.
 This year I thought I would repost it, with pictures we took at Odessa's Starbright Village.
 This may be a hare-brained idea, but you be the judge.

-Dallas Morning News animated version here and read more about the author here.
+You can see the Dallas Morning News animated version here and read more about the author here.

 View the Starbright Village tree-lighting ceremony here.